SiverDX/quality_food/README.md

 - `no_quality_recipes`: Entries will not roll for quality (useful in case items can be crated back and forth)
 - `handle_compacting`: If enabled then (de)compacting results should retain quality automatically without having to specify the relevant recipes

-The bonus quality a quality ingredient provides is configurable for the crafting table (`crafting_bonus`)

 Cooking quality items will store a quality bonus within the furnace / cooking pot / ...
-- Higher quality will store a higher bonus per cooked item
+- The bonus is defined in the quality type with `cooking_bonus`
 - Once enough bonus is stored particles will start to show
   - A higher bonus results in more particles
   - This can be disabled through the client config